Halina Tam: Career

 Tam was the winner of the Miss Hong Kong Pageant 1994.
 She went on to represent Hong Kong at the Miss Chinese International 1995 pageant where she placed in the top 5, resulting in a berth at Miss Universe 1995 where she placed 45th.
 She had a singing career with BMG (Hong Kong) in 1997 and worked as an actress with TVB in Hong Kong.
 She also hosted Leisure and Pleasure from 2008 to 2010 and co-hosted Destiny and Beyond for the network.
 She left TVB after 18 years of working for the network, having last appeared on screen in 2012.

 Personal life

 Halina married her boyfriend Eric Choi on 11 September 2007.
 She opened her first craft supplies store in 2013 and continued with a small snack shop in Causeway Bay in March 2014.
-Since December 2024, Halina and Eric emigrate to Canada and open a restaurant in Markham, Ontario.
+Since December 2024, Tam and Choi had emigrated to Canada to open a restaurant in Markham, Ontario.